Alcantor/LotusECU-T4e/stage15/README.md

 *Note: The parameter "-s black" is omitted here, the "bdm-pi.py" load only the white version.
 This not a problem because we are alone on the bus.*

+## Installation example for black dashboard (OBD Port, locked ECU).

+This is NOT working at the moment and is only here for development purpose.

+This is also a RISKY operation.

+	1. ./bin2crp.py
+	2. ./t4e-black.py
+	3. [TURN YOUR ECU ON]
+	4. [WAIT]
+	5. [TURN YOUR ECU OFF]

+	To 1: Convert "white/bootldr.bin" into "white/bootldr.crp"
+	To 2-4: Upload the CRP file of the previous step with the factory method.

 ## Usage example

-Once you have a bootloader with the flasher in it, you can do everything to the other blocks (Calibration and Main) more safely than ever.
+Once you have a bootloader with the flasher in it, you can do everything to the other blocks (Calibration and Main) more safely than ever and trough the OBD Port.

 	1. ./flasher.py -o b
 	2. [TURN CAR ON]